Michel Aflaq: Early life

-Aflaq was born on 9 January 1910 to a middle-class Orthodox Christian family in Damascus (where his father, Joseph, worked as a grain merchant).
+Aflaq was born on 9 January 1910 to a middle-class Orthodox Christian family in Damascus where his father Joseph worked as a grain merchant.
 He was first educated in the Westernised schools of the French-ruled Mandate for Syria and the Lebanon.
-In 1929, he left Syria to study philosophy abroad at the Sorbonne in Paris; during his stay, he was influenced by the works of Henri Bergson and met his longtime collaborator Salah al-Din al-Bitar, a fellow Syrian nationalist.
+In 1929, he left Syria to study philosophy at the Sorbonne in Paris; during his stay, he was influenced by the works of Henri Bergson and met his longtime collaborator Salah al-Din al-Bitar, a fellow Syrian nationalist.
 Aflaq founded an Arab Student Union at the Sorbonne and discovered the writings of Karl Marx.
 He returned to Syria in 1932, and became active in communist politics, but left the movement when the government of Léon Blum, supported by the French Communist Party (PCF), continued France's old policies towards its colonies.
 Aflaq and others had believed that the PCF had a pro-independence attitude towards the French colonies.
 It did not help that the Syrian–Lebanese Communist Party (SLCP) supported the PCF's decision.
 From then on, Aflaq saw the communist movement as a tool of the Soviet Union.
 He was impressed by the organisation and ideology of Antun Saadeh's Syrian Social Nationalist Party.